erysimum/soccerize/README.md

 # Soccerize Football App
-Soccerize Football is fullstack, event driven real time football simulation app supporting real-time  goals, cards (yellow or red), and commentary powered by AWS services- Simple Queue Service(SQS), Lambda, DynamoDB, DynamoDB Stream, WebSocket APIs, along with Express Server and React with Vite.
+Soccerize Football is full-stack, event-driven real-time football simulation app supporting real-time  goals, cards (yellow or red), and commentary powered by AWS services- Simple Queue Service(SQS), Lambda, DynamoDB, DynamoDB Stream, WebSocket APIs, along with Express Server and React with Vite.

-#
-Soccerize Football
-#

  ### In this demo, we will see how to deploy an end to end three tier soccerize application on KIND cluster.